This is a COVID edition of the FAQ with the most frequent topics

 Local Restaurants: dining, pickup & catering

-Sebi’s Bistro in Seattle – a Polish-owned, Polish food restaurant; as of mid-October 2020 it is opened at reduced capacity and hours but opened most days – check their website for exact schedule.
+Sebi’s Bistro in Seattle – a Polish-owned, Polish food restaurant; check their website for the post-pandemic schedule.
 Sebi’s Bistro is on the popular food delivery apps for people who live in Seattle; otherwise, or if you prefer, you can also pick up takeout food yourself.
 They also do catering.

 Polish Cuisine on Wheels – a new Polish-owned food truck with stops in Seattle and some other cities like Renton, Kent, Bellevue or Redmond.
-They have been open for business at the Polish Cultural Center Dom Polski parking lot, mostly on Fridays late afternoon.
 However, as the schedule changes from week to week, check the schedule on their website or call them for the exact schedule before going there.
 They also do catering.

 Sages Restaurant in Redmond – this restaurant with Rustic Italian and European menu, has the Polish-American chef Bart, so you can talk to him.
-During pandemic it’s open with limited seating and by reservation only most of the week.
 You can order a takeout as well (you need to pick it up).
-Check their website for schedule.
+Check their website for the schedule.

 Restaurants: when you travel